equinor/dlisio/python/data/chap3/README.rst

 ====================================== ========================================
 Files in /implicit                     Description
 ====================================== ========================================
-fdata-broken-obname.dlis               File is truncated in the obname of fdata
+fdata-broken-obname.dlis               Obname length in first implicit record is
+                                       bigger than remaining record length.
-                                       record
+                                       Second implicit record is correct

 fdata-encrypted.dlis                   Fdata record is encrypted